 The same set-up of rad60 is used in the experiment rad60\Bm, but with the addition of additive inflation to enlarge the ensemble spread.
-Mean precipitation during the assimilation cycles (blue line in Figure 4) differs from that of rad60 but, since slight improvements at some instants are compensated by slight deteriorations at others, the overall impact of the use of additive inflation cannot be judged.
+Mean precipitation during the assimilation cycles (blue line in Figure 5) differs from that of rad60 but, since slight improvements at some instants are compensated by slight deteriorations at others, the overall impact of the use of additive inflation seems to be neutral.

 For the five forecasts initialized from the analyses of each experiments, the precipitation is verified using SAL and employing a 1 mm threshold to identify rainfall objects.
-Verification using a 3 mm threshold was also performed but, since results do not differ significantly from those obtained with a 1 mm threshold, they are not shown here.
-In Figure 5 the average of the absolute value of each component of SAL is plotted as a function of lead time.
+In Figure 6 the average of the absolute value of each component of SAL is plotted as a function of lead time.
 Although forecasts are up to 48 hours, the verification is shown only for the first 24 hours, since after this lead time scores of the different experiments become very close.
-The average is computed considering only cases in which the observed rainfall field consists of at least 1000 grid points (3 events at lead time +6h, 4 otherwise), which is approximately equal to an area of $50 \times 50 \text{km}^2$ .
+The average is computed considering only cases in which the observed rainfall field consists of at least 1000 grid points (3 events at lead time +6h, 4 otherwise).
 Using the absolute value of the components of SAL, only the magnitude of the error is considered, loosing the information on the type of error (e.g., for A, an overestimation of forecast precipitation cannot be distinguished from an underestimation).
 This choice slightly limits the potential of SAL but provides an intuitive picture of the overall performance of each experiments (a similar approach is employed by Davolio et al., 2017).
 Differences between forecasts initialized from conv60 and from rad60 analyses are very small.
 Overall, the location of precipitations (L component) of rad60 forecasts is only slightly improved compared to conv60 forecasts.
 The amplitude error A is generally smaller in the first 12 hours, but from 15h onward the conv60 forecasts outperform the rad60 forecasts.
 Regarding the structure component S, smaller errors for rad60 forecasts at some lead times are counterbalanced by smaller errors for conv60 at other lead times, in a non coherent way.
 Therefore, even if the use of analyses obtained by assimilating reflectivity volumes affects the structure of forecast precipitation, it is not possible to state if it is improved or deteriorated.